-It is also observed that R in general decreases with the increases in the beam energy for the same target mass.
-The surface diffuseness d determined from this work over the incident energy and mass region covered remains roughly the same and agrees with other works^[4-6].
+It is also observed that R in general increases with the increases in mass of target nucleus.
+The surface diffuseness d determined from this work over the incident energy and mass region covered agrees with other works ^[4-6].

-The value of the Coulomb scattering angle θ_c generally decreases with the increase in the beam energy for the same projectiles and target nuclei.
 Coulomb scattering angle θ_c is directly proportional to Coulomb parameter n and related reciprocally with T.

 The reaction cross-section σ_r was also calculated from the SAM parameters.
-The value of σ_r , in general, increases for the same projectile and the target masses as the projectile energy increases.
+The value of σ_r , in general, decreases for the same projectile and beam energy as the target mass increases.